wkrea/git-cop/README.md

 The following details the various cops provided by this gem to ensure a high standard of commits for your project.

+Some cops support *whitelist* or *blacklist* options.
+These lists can consist of strings, regular expressions, or a combination thereof.
+If you need help constructing complex regular expressions for these lists, try launching an IRB session and using `Regexp.new` or `Regexp.escape` to experiment with the types of words/phrases you want to turn into regular expressions.

 ### Commit Author Email

 | Enabled | Defaults |